l0b5ter/KillfeedOverlay/README.md

 # KillfeedOverlay
 Simple overlay for PS2, that displays the last one who killed you (last bullet HS or not).
 And top 3 who killed you the most.
 Overlay written in .cpp with no additional libs, meaning that the .exe can be run without anything extra.
+Made on request by a PS2 player.

 ## Features
 * Shows name of the last who killed you.